DigitalBrainJS/define-accessor2/README.md

 # Features
 - no dependencies
 - supports decorators for methods and class properties
-- legacy and current draft of decorator interface supported at runtime
+- supports legacy and current draft of decorator specification
 - lazy properties
 - cached properties - cache the value returned by the accessor getter.
 Cached value can be flushed later
 - validation hook